AllentDan/LibtorchSegmentation/README.md

                 "your path to save segmentor.pt");
 ```

 - Predicting test.
 A segmentor.pt file is provided in the project.
 It is trained through a FPN with ResNet34 backbone for a few epochs.
-You can directly test the segmentation result throgh:
+You can directly test the segmentation result through:
 ```cpp
 cv::Mat image = cv::imread("your path to voc_person_seg\\val\\2007_004000.jpg");
 Segmentor<FPN> segmentor;